Enigmatic-Smile/docs/reimbursement.md

   }'
 ```

-After the reimbursement request is received by the card scheme, the full transaction is returned with the newly created `id`, representing the unique identifier for that reimbursement request.
+After the reimbursement request is received by the card scheme, the newly created `id` is returned, representing the unique identifier for that reimbursement request.

 ```json
 fileName:reimbursement.json